Uniform boundedness conjecture for rational points: Mazur's conjecture B

-Michael Stoll proved that Mazur's Conjecture B holds for hyperelliptic curves with the additional hypothesis that $r \leq g - 3$.
+Michael Stoll proved that Mazur's conjecture B holds for hyperelliptic curves with the additional hypothesis that $r \leq g - 3$.
 Stoll's result was further refined by Katz, Rabinoff, and Zureick-Brown in 2015.
 Both of these works rely on Chabauty's method.

-Mazur's Conjecture B was resolved by Dimitrov, Gao, and Habegger in a preprint in 2020 which has since appeared in the Annals of Mathematics using the earlier work of Gao and Habegger on the geometric Bogomolov conjecture instead of Chabauty's method.
+Mazur's conjecture B was resolved by Dimitrov, Gao, and Habegger in 2021 using the earlier work of Gao and Habegger on the geometric Bogomolov conjecture instead of Chabauty's method.